andrew/ultimate-awesome/README.md

 - [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.
 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
 Inspired by awesome list.
 Feel free to contribute.
+- [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [self-taught-developer](https://github.com/SyedUmairCodes/self-taught-developer) - Free and high quality resources for beginners to learn how to code.
 - [awesome-fmi](https://github.com/traversaro/awesome-fmi) - A curated list of Functional Mock-up Interface (FMI) libraries, tools and resources.
 - [awesome-ai-osint](https://github.com/ubikron/awesome-ai-osint) - A list of articles, videos, and tools related to the use of AI for OSINT.
 - [awesome-game-production](https://github.com/vhladiienko/awesome-game-production) - A curated list of awesome resources, related to game production process: books, articles, tools, project management stuff etc.
 - [awesome-opentofu](https://github.com/virtualroot/awesome-opentofu) - A curated list of OpenTofu tools, resources, and related projects.
+- [awesome-ironsworn](https://github.com/Billiam/awesome-ironsworn) - An awesome list of awesome Ironsworn projects.
 - [awesome-cobol](https://github.com/loveOSS/awesome-cobol) - A curated list of awesome Cobol frameworks, libraries and software.
 Inspired by awesome-python.
-- [awesome-8bitgamedev](https://github.com/sehugg/awesome-8bitgamedev) - A curated list of awesome resources for 8-bit retro game development.
 - [awesome-fastai](https://github.com/tmabraham/awesome-fastai) - A curated list of awesome fastai projects/blog posts/tutorials/etc.
 - [Awesome-Conditional-Diffusion-Models](https://github.com/zju-pi/Awesome-Conditional-Diffusion-Models) -   This repository maintains a collection of important papers on conditional image synthesis with diffusion models (Survey Paper published in TMLR2025).
-- [awesome-saas-directories](https://github.com/mahseema/awesome-saas-directories) - A curated list of top best SaaS directories and platforms to launch and promote your SaaS product .
 - [awesome-electronic-engineering](https://github.com/SergioGasquez/awesome-electronic-engineering) - Awesome Electronic Engineering .
 - [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
-- [awesome-ironsworn](https://github.com/Billiam/awesome-ironsworn) - An awesome list of awesome Ironsworn projects.
+- [awesome-ai](https://github.com/doocs/awesome-ai) - 🤗 AI Tools Collection | AI 工具集汇总，欢迎补充.
 - [collective-ai-tools](https://github.com/Hyraze/collective-ai-tools) - AI tools platform with 800+ curated tools, built-in workspace tools, and job board for developers and researchers.
 - [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.
 - [fucking-Awesome-Hacking](https://github.com/Correia-jpv/fucking-Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers.
 With repository stars⭐ and forks🍴.